Prarthna-design/Matplotlib/README.md

-addedd code to be able to read the mouse data and the study result added code to combine data tinto a single preview added code to display the data table for preview
+addedd code to be able to read the mouse data and the study result added code to combine data tinto a single preview added code to display the data table for preview added code to check the number of mice